 - Any drug paraphernalia.

 Michigan Criminal Defense Attorneys to Help in Forfeiture Cases

 The law firm of LEWIS & DICKSTEIN, P.L.L.C. was founded on the principle that all people charged with a criminal offense are entitled to a vigorous defense.
-The firm has a reputation as one of the top tier firms in Michigan.
+The firm has a reputation as one of the top-tier firms in Michigan.
 The firm also stands for the principle that unless the government has met its burden of proof in any matter, the government should lose.
 A person charged with a crime does not have to prove their innocence or that their assets are from a lawful source.
-The government must be held to the high standards imposed under Michigan law, and a defense lawyer must be fearless in fighting for the client.
+Courts must hold the government to the high standards imposed under Michigan law, and a defense lawyer must be fearless in fighting for the client.

-A person is entitled to a full and fair hearing before a neutral judge/magistrate to contest the forfeiture of his or her assests.
-The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have made it their life’s work to be sure that every client’s rights are honored and protected.
+A person is entitled to a full and fair hearing before a neutral judge/magistrate to contest the forfeiture of their assets.
+The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have made it their life’s work to ensure that every client’s rights are honored and protected.
 When a civil forfeiture issue arises in a case, the firm’s lawyers will fight every step of the way to make sure that property is not forfeited.
 Civil forfeiture has been abused by law enforcement for years.
-LEWIS & DICKSTEIN, P.L.L.C. has made it a priority to make sure that it does not continue.
+LEWIS & DICKSTEIN, P.L.L.C. has made it a priority to ensure that it does not continue.
 If you are facing criminal charges or civil forfeiture proceedings, we can help you.